cadet/CADET-Verification/README.md

 > ⚠️ **Note:** There is currently no automated validation of the verification results.
 Final evaluation must be performed manually by comparing the new output with results from the previous run.

+There are some utility functions under `src/utility/compareConvergenceData.py` to facilitate the comparison, which automatically compare convergence and performance data.
+Additionally, a comparison log `.txt` file should be generated using this functionality.

 ## Contributing

 We welcome and appreciate all contributions!